Norbert Szendrei

-Norbert Szendrei (born 27 March 2000) is a Hungarian football player who plays for Zalaegerszeg.
+Norbert Szendrei (born 27 March 2000) is a Hungarian professional footballer who plays as a midfielder for and captains Nemzeti Bajnokság I club Zalaegerszeg.

 Career

 Honvéd

-On 27 May 2018, Szendrei played his first match for Budapest Honvéd in a 0-2 loss against Videoton in the Hungarian League.
+On 27 May 2018, Szendrei played his first match for Budapest Honvéd in a 2–0 loss against Videoton in the Nemzeti Bajnokság I.

 Fehérvár

 On 19 July 2021, after 10 years at Budapest Honvéd, Szendrei was transferred to Fehérvár.

 Zalaegerszeg

 On 1 July 2022, Szendrei joined Zalaegerszeg on a four-year contract.